PaperPrototype/Intro-Coding-and-Computers/3 - Shell + Compiling/Lecture/english.md

 # CLI explained
 So how did this all work?
 When we type `cd` (and some arguments) and hit enter, the *shell* looks for a program called `cd`.

 There is a file called a "profile" that the shell uses to find the different programs.
-You can add your own programs to the profile file!
-So you could actually make your own "command line" programs!
+You can add your own programs to the profile *file*!

+TODO
+- show how to find profile *file* for Replit

+You could actually make your own "command line" programs (like cd and rm) by simply adding them to the *profile* file!

 Once the shell finds a program, for example `cd`, it sends the *arguments* (aka input) we typed after the word `cd` and passes them to the `cd` program (that the shell ran for us). `cd` then figures out what to do based on the arguments (aka input) we typed.